yaminikosaraju/Guide-for-Project/README.md

 If you have already set up the environment, just implement step 7

 Step1 : First Create the schema
--Install MySQL server is installed
+- Install MySQL server is installed
--Download the dump.sql from database dump from https://github.com/yaminikosaraju/Guide-for-Project -Open your desired host and import schema from the dump file
+- Download the dump.sql from database dump from https://github.com/yaminikosaraju/Guide-for-Project
+- Open your desired host and import schema from the dump file

 Step 2 : Install node in local computer
--Download the .msi or .pkg file from https://nodejs.org/en/download/ -Install the file
+- Download the .msi or .pkg file from https://nodejs.org/en/download/
+- Install the file

 Step 3 : Check if the node.js and npm are installed
 In command prompt check 'node -v' to check node version